ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 <!--more-->

-Interfeces are a crucial part of Go language.
+Interfaces are a crucial part of Go language.
 If you want to learn more about them, I suggest to read [Effective Go](https://golang.org/doc/effective_go.html#interfaces) and [Russ Cox article](https://research.swtch.com/interfaces).

 ## Concurrent Blinky -- revisited